jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 ## Functions

-A function is a block of JavaScript code that is defined once but may be executed, or invoked, any number of times.JavaScript functions are parameterized:
+A function is a block of JavaScript code that is defined once but may be executed, or _invoked_, any number of times.
+JavaScript functions are parameterized:
 - a _function definition_ may include a list of identifiers or _parameters_ that work as local variables within the body of the function.
 - _Function invocations_ provide values or _arguments_ for the function's parameters.